 _ ; ~ ! ( ) * [ ] @ $ ^ : ' , +.
 The URL must start with a forward slash (/).

-By default, to perform health checks, ALB sends HTTP HEAD requests to the default homepage configured on a backend Elastic Compute Service (ECS) instance through the private IP address of the ECS instance.
-If you do not want to use the default homepage for health checks, you can manually specify a URL.
+By default, to perform health checks, ALB sends HTTP HEAD requests to the default homepage configured on a backend Elastic Compute Service (ECS) instance.
+ALB sends the requests by using the private IP address of the ECS instance.
+If you do not want to use the default homepage for health checks, you can specify another URL.

-Domain Name Optional.
-Enter a domain name for the health check.
+Domain Name Enter the domain name that is used for health checks.

-- Specify a domain name: Enter a domain name.
-The domain name must be 1 to 80 characters in length.
-It can contain only lowercase letters, digits, periods (.), and hyphens (-).
-The domain name must contain at least one period (.).
-The domain name cannot start or end with a period (.).
+By default, ALB uses the private IP addresses of backend servers as the domain names for health checks.
+You can also enter a domain name.
+The domain name must be 1 to 80 characters in length, and can contain only lowercase letters, digits, periods (.), and hyphens (-).
+The domain name must contain at least one period (.) but cannot start or end with a period (.).

-Normal Status Code Select the HTTP status code that indicates a successful health check.
-Valid values: http_2xx (default), http_3xx, http_4xx and http_5xx.Note This parameter is effective only when HTTP is specified as the health check protocol.
+Normal Status Codes Select one or more HTTP status codes.
+The specified HTTP status codes are used to indicate that health checks are normal.
+Valid values: http_2xx (default), http_3xx, http_4xx, and http_5xx.Note This parameter is effective only when HTTP is specified as the health check protocol.
 Response Timeout Period Specify the timeout period for a health check response.
-If a backend ECS instance does not return an expected response within the specified period of time, the backend server is declared unhealthy.
+If the backend ECS instance does not send an expected response within the specified period of time, the ECS instance is considered unhealthy.

 Valid values: 1 to 300.
 Default value: 5.
 Unit: seconds.